IBM/universal-connectors/filter-plugin/logstash-filter-couchbasedb-guardium/README.md

 	Note: "type" field should match in input and filter configuration section.
 This field should be unique for every individual connector added.
 	7. Click Save.
 Guardium validates the new connector, and enables the univer***REMOVED***l connector if it was di***REMOVED***bled.
 After it is validated, the connector appears in the Configure Univer***REMOVED***l Connector page.

-## Configuring the dynamodb filters in Guardium Insights
+## Configuring the Couchbase filter in Guardium Insights

 To configure this plug-in for Guardium Insights, follow [this guide.](https://github.com/RefaelAdi/univer***REMOVED***l-connectors/blob/INS-18044/docs/UC_Configuration_GI.md#Configuring_Filebeat_to_forward_audit_logs_to_Guardium)